SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

 ### Schedule Availability

-As I mentioned before, I will have exams from april 20th to april 28th (Fortunately this is during community bonding period and can be easily covered).
+As I mentioned before, I will have exams from April 20th to April 28th (Fortunately this is during community bonding period and can be easily covered).

 During the coding period I don't have any other commitment than GSoC.
 Thus I can easily give more than 40 hours per week for the project.

 My summer vacations end on July 20th (3 weeks before the deadline).
-Even after the vacations I am sure I can dedicate ~40 hours for the project (My classes account for ~24 hour a week).
+Even after the vacations I am sure I can dedicate ~30 hours for the project (My classes account for ~24 hour a week).

 ## GSoC